yrimbaud/things-toolkit/README.md

 ## Presentation

-This project is a project management tool based on the Python programming language and the Tkinter user interface.
-It allows the user to create projects with tasks for the upcoming days.
+This software written in Python offers an efficient way to create projects with headings, organizing tasks effortlessly by day with just one click.
+This tool simplifies task management, allowing you to focus on productivity without unnecessary complexity.

 ## Prerequisites